Terfin/pyodata-old/README.md

 **2.** Test your code with unit tests.
 If you feel comfortable with TDD, you may use it instead of regular development.

 **3.** Development Cycles will be in the following order (Assuming feature has been designed):

 &nbsp;&nbsp;&nbsp;&nbsp;**a.** Coding -> unit testing -> Fixing.
-(Or use TDD instead) &nbsp;&nbsp;&nbsp;&nbsp;**b.** Code review.
+(Or use TDD instead)

+&nbsp;&nbsp;&nbsp;&nbsp;**b.** Code review.
 (Everyone can review everyone's code) and ciritcal bug fixes.

 &nbsp;&nbsp;&nbsp;&nbsp;**c.** Component testing and critical bug fixes.

 &nbsp;&nbsp;&nbsp;&nbsp;**d.** System and regression testing and fixing critical bugs.

 &nbsp;&nbsp;&nbsp;&nbsp;**e.** System of systems testing and regression testing (Of the entire framework) and fix critical bugs.

 &nbsp;&nbsp;&nbsp;&nbsp;**f.** Release. (alpha, beta, RC or final)

-Of course each testing-fixing phase will be executed over and over again until it passes.
+&nbsp;&nbsp;&nbsp;&nbsp;Of course each testing-fixing phase will be executed over and over again until it passes.

-4. Each feature will have its own version code and will be treated as a system.
+**4.** Each feature will have its own version code and will be treated as a system.
 The entire framework will have its own version code.

 ## Supported Features